kcollins02/OpenSQLManager/DEV_README.md

 ##Programming Style
 Follow the CodeIgniter [Style Guide](https://github.com/timw4mail/CodeIgniter/blob/develop/user_guide_src/source/general/styleguide.rst) - and:

+* Stick to PHP 5.2 features - unless I have a PHP 5.3 bundle with PHP-GTK for Windows attached
 * Do not use spaces to align code
 * Do not use `global`, `eval`
 * Do not use the error suppressor `@`